brunoalves99/brunoalves99/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT and REACT
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT and VUE